openego/eGon-data/docs/about.rst

 .. image:: images/Logos_Projektpartner_egon_data.png
   :width: 800
-  :alt: Components of the data models
+  :alt: Logos of project partners

 eGon-data as one element of the eGo-Toolchain